 When looking at motorhome insurance policies, it is important to look at the type of cover offered, as the ‘small print’ can often be a real eye-opener.
 Comfort Insurance offer a comprehensive policy at competitive rates.
 We believe that you will not find better cover for less.

-Some insurers charge extra for additional benefits – such as EU cover and Breakdown cover; with a Comfort Insurance policy, these come as standard.
+Some insurers charge extra for additional benefits – such as EU cover; with a Comfort Insurance policy, this comes as standard.
 The Comfort motorhome insurance policy even gives you unrestricted European cover (including optional breakdown cover), our Green Card is valid for 365 days of the year – so you don’t have to cut your trip to Europe short or pop home for a week, to stay covered.

 If you are planning on being away for 6 months or more, then take a look at Comfort’s specialist home insurance policy, designed specifically for motorhomers who like a long trip away.
 Or, double check your existing home insurance policy – sometimes home insurance doesn’t cover your home if you leave it unattended for long periods of time.